 Getting the right working environment can be a challenge.
 Each person in your team will work differently, at different times of the day, and especially when doing different tasks.
 What suits one person won’t necessarily suit another, and thost two people might prefer to do the same task in very different environments.

 So what happens when someone turns the radio on in a quiet office?
-Well we saw exactly that in one of our client’s offices…
+Well I saw exactly that in one of my client’s offices…

 Background noise vs. Backing Track

 Before we get into what appened, it’s probably a good idea to look at why people play music in the workplace anyway.
 From offices to building sites, there’s few key reasons why you may or may not find the boombox blaring out.

 For some people, a bit of background noise is essential.
 A quiet radio or playlist on the in back of the room is just enough to make them feel comfortable.
 Almost against what is logical, these people tend to find silence itself distracting, as it can put them on edge.
 Breaking that silence with some unobtrusive music or chatter can help them.

 Then there’s the “party workers” who like to get their energy and enthusiasm from pounding basslines.
 Cranking up the volume, whether that’s on speakers or headphones, they need that inspirational drive that comes from their music.

 Then there’s the people that I term “soundtrackers”, who are so in tune with the music they hear that it influences the work that they do.
 I consider myself one of these people, immersing myself in appropriately themed music depending on the project.

 It’s a great way for me to get in the zone when I’m changing between projects.
 It keeps me focused on the aesthetics of the creative work, and helps me change gears.
 If I’m working on branding for a meditation centre, I need chillout music.
 When I’m creating ad concepts for a sports brand, I need my running playlist on.
 It’s all about context.